-- 1. The WSAB recommends the WSD coordinate wildfire mitigation plan evaluation efforts following its transition from the CPUC to the CNRA. - 2.
-The WSAB recommends the WSD create a team of staff to provide advice to other internal WSD staff and to CPUC decision-makers.
-As appropriate, the WSD should track the CPUC Proceedings affecting the utilities' wildfire mitigation activities, link those to its review efforts and engage directly in a meaningful way, if necessary. - 3.
-The WSD should consider restructuring the WMP guidelines to be organized based on the different mitigation measures. - 4.
-The 2022 WMP Guidelines should require the utilities to include illustrative examples, summary tables, and other visual aids to assess the objectives, inputs, outputs, and results of the different mitigation approaches. - 5.
+- 1. The WSD should consider restructuring the WMP guidelines to be organized based on the different mitigation measures. - 2.
+The 2022 WMP Guidelines should require the utilities to include illustrative examples, summary tables, and other visual aids to assess the objectives, inputs, outputs, and results of the different mitigation approaches. - 3.
 The WSD should consider creating separate Guidelines for the SMJUs and ITOs and consider relieving them of some of the reporting requirements.